robotframework/SeleniumLibrary/CONTRIBUTING.rst

 Bugs and enhancements are tracked in the `issue tracker`_.
-If you are unsure if something is a bug or is a feature worth implementing, you can first ask with the `Robot Framework Slack`_.
+If you are unsure if something is a bug or is a feature worth implementing, you can first ask within the `Robot Framework Slack`_.
 This and other similar forums, not the issue tracker, are also places where to ask general questions.

-Before submitting a new issue, it is always a good idea to check is the same bug or enhancement already reported.
+Before submitting a new issue, it is always a good idea to check if the same bug or enhancement is already reported.
 If it is, please add your comments to the existing issue instead of creating a new one.

 Reporting bugs